Boston Terrier Grooming Guide

 Bathing

 Knowledge of breed-specific characteristics directly translates to better day-to-day care.
-Boston Terriers have particular requirements based on their small size, light shedding level, and genetic predispositions to brachycephalic syndrome and cataracts.
+Practical Boston Terriers care is shaped by three things: small size, light shedding, and a known predisposition to brachycephalic syndrome and cataracts.

 Nail Care